 Miss Saigon the musical is opening at the Prince Edward theatre in London in May 2014.
 Auditions for some of the principal characters, including Kim, have already been held by the Cameron Mackintosh team in the Phillipines.
-Tickets for Miss Saigon go on sale from the 9th September 2013.
+Tickets for Miss Saigon are on sale now.

 Miss Saigon is a musical by Claude-Michel Schönberg and Alain Boublil, with lyrics by Boublil and Richard Maltby, based on Puccini's opera Madame Butterfly.
 Cameron Mackintosh’s production was a huge success previously in London when it played for ten years at the Theatre Royal Drury Lane from 1989 to 1999, closing after 4,264 shows, a record for the Theatre Royal Drury Lane.